The Many Benefits of Meditation for Anxiety, How It Helps

 In essence, what Dr. Benson discovered was the true power of the meditative mind-body connection — slower metabolism, measured breath rate, reduced heart rate, and quiet brainwave activity all combined to make the perfect state for healing.

-Reversing Anxiety With The "Relaxation Response"
+Meditation Reverses Anxiety Through The "Relaxation Response"

 By using meditation to simultaneously activate the parasympathetic nervous system while deactivating the body's "fight or flight" stress mode, his patients reversed countless health issues, with anxiety often the first domino to fall.